Table of Contents

 - Dry towel

-Here are the steps following which you can easily clean your microwave with vinegar:
+Here are the steps to follow to clean your microwave with vinegar easily:

-- Pour half a cup of white vinegar.
+- Step 1: Take half a cup of water and half a cup of white vinegar.

-- Let the microwave cool down briefly, and then you can clean it from the inside.
+- Step 5: Let the microwave cool down briefly, and then you can clean it from the inside.

 How to Clean a Microwave Oven with Lemon?